Drill Presses & Chucks

 Installed a scale onto the large

-Two inches of the eight inch scale were hack-sawed off & the end diamond ground with radii
+Two-inches of the eight-inch scale were hack-sawed off & the end diamond ground with radii

 corners.

-The top end free floats like the RF-25 mill Z-axis
+The top end free floats like the

-Eight inch scale with adjustable surface mounting brackets.
+Eight-inch scale supplied with adjustable surface-mounting brackets.

 The original aluminum depth stop was not square so it